 The advances of information technology, software and electronics have led to the widespread use of screen based equipment or visual display terminals especially at work or leisure.
 VDT’s are important because it forms the essential interface between an operator and computer to perform tasks.
 The problem acknowledged by the ophthalmic community is that habitual users of VDTs often lead to higher visual fatigue complaints.

 ASX, a carotenoid without provitamin A activity, enhances murine T-helper (Th) cell clone-mediated antibody (Ab) production with suboptimal antigen (Ag) challenges.
 It also suppresses interferon-gamma (IFN-gamma) production by cloned murine Th1 cells.
 Beta-Carotene is less effective than ASX.
 This study evaluates the effects of various carotenoids with various relative polarity, provitamin A activity, and antioxidant activity.

 The purpose of the present communication is to describe briefly a a new reticuloendothelial system stimulating agent composed of lipid derived from shark livers.

 Supplementing with dietary ASX combined with collagen hydrolysate improves facial elasticity and decreases matrix metalloproteinase-1 and -12 expression.

 This is a summary of an article which appeared in The South African Journal of Natural Medicine 2007, 33, p106-112.
 Squalene – antioxidant of the future?

-This study tested the hypothesis that treatment with a high dose of alpha-tocopherol would reduce subsequent risk of myocardial infarction and cardiovascular death in patients with established ischaemic heart disease.
+This study tested the hypothesis that treatment with alpha-tocopherol would reduce risks of myocardial infarction and cardiovascular death in patients with established ischaemic heart disease.